lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 - Ignore uninteresting background regions in images
 - Automatic cropping of objects from the original image

-.. warning:: Note that the object level features require a minimum
+.. note:: Note that the object level features require a minimum
-    docker of version 2.2.
+    Lightly Worker of version 2.2.
 You can check your docker version by running the :ref:`ref-docker-setup-sanity-check`.